jbenninghoff/cluster-validation/README.md

 The post-install folder also contains a mapr-audit.sh script which can be run to provide an audit log of the MapR configuration.
 The script contains a useful set of example maprcli commands.
-There are also example install, upgrade and un-install scripts that leverage clush to run quickly on an entire set of nodes or cluster.
-None of those will run without editing, so read the scripts carefully to understand how to edit them with site specific info.
+There are also example install, upgrade and un-install options to mapr-install.sh that leverage clush to run quickly on an entire set of nodes or cluster.
+Many scripts will not run without editing, so read the scripts carefully to understand how to edit them with site specific info.

 /John Benninghoff